tenstorrent/tt-metal/docs/source/tt-metalium/tools/watcher.rst

 ------------
 Watcher can insert NOC transaction delays for debugging purposes.
 These delays can be specified by transaction type and location.
-Environment variable `TT_METAL_WATCHER_DELAY` specifies the number of spin loop iterations to wait for.
+Environment variable `TT_METAL_WATCHER_DELAY` specifies the number of clock cycles to wait for.
 Similarly to DPRINT, the delay can be set for all cores, or a or a subset by setting environment variable `TT_METAL_*_DEBUG_DELAY_CORES`: x,y OR (x1,y1),(x2,y2),(x3,y3) OR (x1,y1)-(x2,y2) OR all.
 The * can be one of: READ, WRITE or ATOMIC indicating whether the delays will be inserted before read, write or atomic NOC transactions.
 Finally, the delay can be set for a specific RISCs (BRISC, NCRISC, TRISC0, TRISC1, TRISC2) through the